Your Guide to Lagunas de Chacahua, Oaxaca | INCREDIBLE!

 This is the most budget-friendly accommodation.
 Many of the restaurants along the beach will let you use one of their hammocks or hang your own.

-Generally, the cost is around 50 pesos per night.
+Generally, the cost around 50 pesos per night for a hammock or 100 pesos for a tent.
 But you might also be able to do it for free in exchange for buying lunch and/or dinner from them each day.

 Don’t expect much in the way of facilities, there’s likely to be a cold shower, maybe a plug socket or two, and possibly – but not likely – WiFi.